 Horse Cake is a chocolate cake shaped like a horse head.
-I served it at Fuzz’s birthday and it got a lot of good review.
+I served it at Fuzz’s birthday (may nears ago!) and it got a lot of good reviews.
 Plus it’s cute!
-The cake is adapted from a recipe on Epicurious and the frosting is from somewhere else.
+It’s the one birthday cake I’m not ashamed to post.
+Most of the others are so embarrassing I just took them down (though Chococat is still floating around on Pinterest).

 - Flour-Added Cooking Spray